 The composition of the Board is reflective of BCCIE's mandate and BC's diverse International Education sector, with representatives from public post-secondary universities and colleges, public and independent K-12, private career training institutions, and the Ministries of Education and Advanced Education, Innovation and Technology.
-At this time, the Board has one subcommittee, the Finance Committee, which provides oversight of financial reporting, corporate control systems, risk management and the audit process.
+At this time, the Board has two subcommittees: the Finance and Human Resources (HR) Committee, which provides oversight of BCCIE's people strategies, financial reporting, corporate control systems, risk management and the audit process and the Governance Committee, which will provide oversight and direction during the revision of BCCIE's Governance principles.

 As BCCIE has recently become a Crown Corporation, the Board of Directors will be working in consultation with the Ministry and the Board Resourcing and Development Office to identify and clarify the disclosure of best practice requirements for BCCIE.
-In addition, the Board will be revising BCCIE's Governance principles and re-establishing a Board Governance subcommittee over the coming year.